barakman/solidity-math-utils/README.md

 Subsequently, the larger the input exponent is, the lower the accuracy of the output is likely to be.

 This library defines a maximum exponent of 4 bits (i.e., 15), which can be customized to fit the system requirements.

-### Product Ratio

-Function `productRatio` computes the product of two ratios as a single ratio.

 <br/><br/>